epam/edp-keycloak-operator/docs/api.md

-KeycloakRealm is the Schema for the keycloakrealms API
+KeycloakRealm is the Schema for the keycloakrealms API.

 <table>
     <thead>